lezojeda/personal-budget/README.md

 ## Testing

 This app uses Jest for testing.
 To run the tests, make sure docker is running, env variables set (should be by default in the .env.test file) and use `npm test`.
 There are pretest and posttest scripts which restart the test database and remove it respectively.

+Test setup can be found in the `__tests__/setup.ts` file as well where users, envelopes and transactions are created to run some tests with.
+This file runs before **all** test suites.